Das42/technical_assessment_github/README.md

        * should look something like `https://github.com/YOURUSERNAME/onboarding_git_knowledge_check`

 #### Step 9:
-  * Once your pull request has been approved, and Logan has added you as a Collaborator, return to your CLI.
+  * Once your pull request has been approved, and Logan has sent you an invite to be a Collaborator, accept the invite and return to your CLI.
   * Create a new directory in your `~/Desktop/git_knowledge_check/` directory called `origin_repo`.
     * Your `~/Desktop/git_knowledge_check/` directory should now contain two directories:
       * `forked_repo`